-After the failure of the Evian conference, Western countries, the Evian Committee and Jewish organizations are trying among other solutions to find reception areas in their colonial territories.
-(Tanganyika and Guyana for the English, Madagascar and New Caledonia for the French).
+After the failure of the Evian conference, Western countries, the Evian Committee and Jewish organizations are trying to find reception areas in their colonial territories, among other solutions (Tanganyika and Guyana for the English, Madagascar and New Caledonia for the French).
 The Evian Committee also turns to South American countries.
 President Roosevelt intervenes with Portuguese Angola.
-While commissions continue to study these files, the outbreak of war puts an end to all these speculations.
+While commissions never stop studying these files, the outbreak of war puts an end to all these speculations.

 Until October 1939, Shanghai was the only asylum land not to restrict immigration.
-14,000 refugees mostly from Germany settle there before the war.
+14,000 refugees, mostly from Germany, settled there before the war.
 Their number reached 17,000 in 1941 and included a large majority of Jews.

 Helped by the small Jewish community of Shanghai and

-After the violence of the "Crystal Night", a group of children – entrusted by their family to a committee chaired by the Baroness
+After the violence of "Kristallnacht," a group of children – entrusted by their families to a committee chaired by the Baroness

-These one hundred thirty children aged nine to fourteen, from Vienna, Berlin and the Palatinate are housed at the Château de La Guette in Villeneuve-Saint-Denis, in Seine-et-Marne, owned by the Rothschilds.
+These one hundred and thirty children aged nine to fourteen, from Vienna, Berlin and the Palatinate, are housed at the Château de La Guette in Villeneuve-Saint-Denis, in Seine-et-Marne, owned by the Rothschilds.

-With the beginning of the war, the team of educators broke up and the oldest among the children are distributed to boarding schools in the region.
-The German military victory forces the hundred or so children remaining at the castle to take refuge in La Bourboule, near Clermont-Ferrand, in a hotel rented by the Rothschilds.
+With the beginning of the war, the team of educators fell apart and the oldest children were placed in boarding schools in the region.
+The German military victory forced the hundred remaining children at the castle to take refuge in La Bourboule, near Clermont-Ferrand, in a hotel rented by the Rothschilds.
 At the end of 1941, faced with many difficulties, the work of La Guette was dissolved and integrated into the OSE (Œuvre de Secours aux Enfants).
-Germaine and Edouard de Rothschild manage to have some children emigrate to the United States.
-In 1942, the OSE tries to distribute children among individuals, in Catholic or professional schools.
-Some are taken to Switzerland by a network created by the OSE and Georges Garel, but some children are sent back to France by Swiss customs officers while roundups are increasing in the southern zone.
+Germaine and Edouard de Rothschild managed to get some children to emigrate to the United States.
+In 1942, the OSE tried to distribute the children among private individuals, in Catholic or professional schools.
+Some are taken to Switzerland by a network created by the OSE and Georges Garel, but some children are turned back in France by Swiss customs officials while roundups multiply in the southern zone.
 Of the 130 children, 10 were arrested and deported from France.
 Among them, only one survived.

 Despite the interventions of